Why Nigeria is stuck in a cycle of sharp devaluations - Businessday NG

 While one can argue that inflation is a more relevant consideration, the average Nigerian is also exposed to currency movements through food, petrol and electricity prices.
 Not only are their incomes affected, so also is their wealth.
 We are now seeing FinTechs aggressively drive the adoption of USD investments among Nigerians for wealth protection.

-There are many reasons why this is prevalent in Nigeria but the biggest are the high dependence on oil exports for more than 90.0 percent of total exports and weak macroeconomic policies in the form of high inflation and a fixed exchange rate regime.
+There are many reasons why this is prevalent in Nigeria but the biggest are the high dependence on oil exports for more than 90% of total exports and weak macroeconomic policies in the form of high inflation and a fixed exchange rate regime.

 Oil prices are highly volatile due to shocks (unexpected events that affect demand and supply significantly) in the oil market.
-Previous episodes of these shocks include both negative (falling prices) and positive (rising prices).
-In the negative case, recent shocks with more than a 30 percent decline in oil price were experienced in 2008, 2014, 2015 and 2020.
-There was a recovery subsequently in the short to medium term for these episodes, even the COVID-induced shock.
+Previous episodes of these shocks include both negative – falling prices – and positive – rising prices.
+In the negative case, recent shocks with more than a 30% decline in oil price were experienced in 2008, 2014, 2015 and 2020.
+There was a recovery subsequently in the short to medium-term for these episodes, even the COVID-induced shock.

 However, this often comes at a cost to oil production because OPEC and other oil producing countries cut output to support prices.
-In 2020, for instance, Nigeria’s oil output fell by more than 20.0 percent even as oil price moderated 24.3 percent.
-This double-whammy has been particularly devastating for Nigeria which has failed to boost oil production beyond 2.0 million barrels per day for more than 40 years.
+In 2020, for instance, Nigeria’s oil output fell by more than 20% even as oil price moderated 24.3%.
+This double-whammy has been particularly devastating for Nigeria, which has failed to boost oil production beyond 2.0 million barrels per day for more than 40 years.

 This brings me to the next important factor responsible for sharp devaluations: macroeconomic policies.
 While the structure of Nigeria’s exports makes it vulnerable to negative oil shocks, policymaking is just as stuck in a rut.
 Like I earlier mentioned at the beginning of this essay, high inflation – above those of partner trading countries – would continue to mean that a devaluation is needed.

 The wider the inflation gap, the sharper the adjustments required to remain competitive in investment and trade terms.
-In Nigeria, the inflation target is 6.0 percent-9.0 percent but the long-term inflation average is 12.0 percent.
-The central bank has neglected its price stability mandate, with consequences for the naira.
+In Nigeria, the inflation target is 6%-9% but the long-term inflation average is 12%.
+The central bank has neglected its price stability mandate, with consequences for the Naira.

 Similarly, the Central Bank of Nigeria has not done enough to ensure that currency adjustments are less sudden and sharp.
 They tend to favour a fixed exchange rate rather than other flexible approaches like a managed-float and complete float.